74 Comments

 I read "On Working With Wizards", but could you clarify how you're thinking about agent models vs. wizard models?
 Isn't GPT-5 Pro just the next agent model?

-I chuckled at the (I assume inadvertent) suggestion that "very complex academic tasks" are not "real work that matters."
+I also chuckled at the (I assume inadvertent) suggestion that "very complex academic tasks" are not "real work that matters."

 Expand full comment